elileinkram/_feedstack_web/README.md

 [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js), [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) and [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).

+What is the point of these classes?

+Well, each post has a ranking.
+A value attached to it which tells it how high it should show in the feed.
+You can decide what that vaue should be.
+And to help you make that decision, we provide you with some information about the post, the person who made the post, and the person reading the post.

+That information is stored inside these 3 classes.

 We use these classes to calculate a ranking for posts so that they know where they belong in the feed.

 The calculation is to be performed inside the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
 The 3 classes enter as input, and the function a number as output.
 That number becomes the ranking of the post.